 1710Media provides the fastest and most affordable way for you to protect your copyrights.

 Our Music Copyright Service includes the preparation, review, e-filing with the Nigerian Copyright Commission (NCC), and handling of correspondence until you receive your certificates of registration.

 - We'll file your application with the Nigerian Copyright Commission (NCC).

 - Our service includes the preparation, review, e-filing, and delivery of your certificate of registration.

 - Receive an Official Copyright Certificate.
 Valid for your lifetime plus a minimum of 50 years after.

-- Register your songs, albums, beats, lyrics, and other musical projects.
+- Register your songs, albums, compositions, beats, lyrics, music videos, artworks, and other musical projects.

 - Enjoy protection in Nigeria and 178+ other territories.